 So yes, let us not blame parents alone when their children (sons in this context) go wrong.
 We as a society have a cumulative responsibility in what generation we are raising to leave behind.
 We cannot on one hand hold on to mindless practices which glorify males at the cost of the self-esteem of females, in the name of preserving traditions, and yet expect the younger generation of today to treat females with equal dignity.

 Men and women turn each other on.
 It is a fact!
-That is how we are designed.
+That is how we are designed by the Creator.
 And this ‘turning on’ begins right from pre-teen years – now-a-days even much before, considering the media exposure.
 How we train ourselves and others to respond to the stirring of hormones within, is crucial.
 The jostle of hormones and neurotransmitters is normal.
 To suppress the natural development by oppressive disciplinary measures is to pave way for abnormality.
 Also, to think that the activation of such hormones before nuptial ties is premature, is foolishness.
 For this reason, helicopter parenting doesn’t work in this issue.

 The one best way to help our boys, or for that matter even our girls have the correct gender descriptions before them is to talk it out with them and live it before them.
 This serves as both the preventive and punitive response to issues such as the Bois Locker Room chats.
 You cannot lock up hormones, but you can train yourself and your children how to deal with them.
 Sex education has always been and is much more now the need of the hour.
 Children know and discuss way more than adults think they know.
 When we allow our children to be exposed to all types of information, then why not start conversations on this vital topic?
 When we leave our children to discover sexuality on their own, we extend towards them the scope for cheap chats.